-Walk along the River Wey from Dapdune Wharf to St Catherine’s and see how the river has cut through the North Downs making Guildford an important ‘gap town’ and experience some spectacular views along the way.
+The autumn mists on the River Wey are a quietly beautiful sight.
+Walk from Dapdune Wharf to St Catherine’s and see how the river has cut through the North Downs.
+Experience some peaceful views along the way.